-16. Adjournments of the AGM shall take place only in accordance with section 81(1) of the Credit Union Act, 1997 (as amended)
+16. Adjournments of the SGM shall take place only in accordance with section 81(1) of the Credit Union Act, 1997 (as amended)

-17-22 VIRTUAL MEETING ITEMS
+17-23 VIRTUAL MEETING ITEMS

 - 17. All non-presenting participants will be muted and have their cameras switched off to allow the smooth running of the meeting. - 18.
 A member shall only address the meeting when called upon by the Chair to do so, when invited to contribute. - 19.
 All members are asked to utilise the "Q&A" button on the bottom of the toolbar in Zoom Webinar to ask questions. - 20.
 All members are reminded to conduct themselves in a professional manner.
 Please refrain from sharing any explicit, violent or inappropriate content. - 21.
 Provision shall be made for the protection of the Chair from vilification (personal abuse). - 22.
-All members are asked to turn their mobile phone on silent as even the vibrate setting can cause disruptions.
+All members are asked to turn their mobile phone on silent as even the vibrate setting can cause disruptions. - 23.
+The SGM will be recorded.